icopy-site/awesome-cn/docs/awesome/awesome-detection-engineering.md

 - [Detection Engineering with Splunk](https://github.com/west-wind/Threat-Hunting-With-Splunk) - A GitHub repo dedicated to sharing detection analytics in SPL.
 - [Google Cloud Security Analytics](https://github.com/GoogleCloudPlatform/security-analytics) - This repository serves as a community-driven list of sample security analytics for auditing cloud usage and for detecting threats to your data & workloads in Google Cloud.
 - [KQL Advanced Hunting Queries & Analytics Rules](https://github.com/Bert-JanP/Hunting-Queries-Detection-Rules) - A list of endpoint detections and hunting queries for Microsoft Defender for Endpoint, Defender For Identity, and Defender For Cloud Apps.
+- [Sigma2KQL](https://github.com/Khadinxc/Sigma2KQL) - A repository of all SIGMA rules converted to KQL that runs on a weekly schedule to update the repository and align with the up to date version of the SIGMA rules repository.
+- [TerraSigma](https://github.com/Khadinxc/TerraSigma) - A repository of all SIGMA rules converted to Microsoft Sentinel Terraform Scheduled analytic resources.
+The repository runs on a weekly schedule to update the repository and align with the up to date version of the SIGMA rules repository.
+Proper entity mapping is completed for the rules to ensure the repo is plug-and-play.
 - [Detections Digest | Sergey Polzunov](https://detections-digest.rulecheck.io) - A newsletter that features updates from many popular detection content sources listed here.

 ## Logging, Monitoring & Data Sources